hhharm/holiday-spirit/DEVELOPMENT.md

 The built files will be in the `dist/` directory, ready for deployment to any static hosting service.

+### Deploying to GitHub Pages

+This project is configured for automatic deployment to GitHub Pages:

+1. **Automatic Deployment**: Every push to the `master` branch triggers a GitHub Actions workflow that builds and deploys the app
+2. **Manual Deployment**: You can also trigger deployment manually from the Actions tab in your GitHub repository
+3. **Live URL**: Once deployed, the app will be available at `https://hhharm.github.io/holiday-spirit/`

 ### Preview Production Build

 ```bash